ScriptSorcererUK/smart-pi-cup/README.md

 You can see the hardware we bought and what it was all used for here https://github.com/SANGERA2/smart-pi-cup/blob/main/Shopping%20list.xlsx

+This lists all the websites we used for software and code and how it was used https://github.com/SANGERA2/smart-pi-cup/blob/main/Shopping%20list.xlsx

 The 3D model files and LOTS of photos of the build are here https://www.thingiverse.com/thing:6545514